 2. Accuracy and reliability

 2.1.
 Sampling error

+Not applicable.

 2.1.1.
-Sampling error indicators
+Sampling error indicators The indicator is not applicable.

 2.2.
-Non-sampling error
+Non-sampling error Not applicable.

 2.2.1.
 Coverage error

 The survey includes all units which are either known or assumed to be engaged in research and development (R&D).

 2.2.2.
 Overcoverage rate

+The indicator is not computed.

 2.2.3.
-Measurement errors
+Measurement errors Not applicable.

 2.2.4.
-Non-response errors
+Non-response errors Not applicable.

 2.2.5.
-Unit non-response rate
+Unit non-response rate The indicator is not computed.

 2.2.6.
-Item non-response rate
+Item non-response rate The indicator is not computed.

 2.2.7.
 Processing errors

 In the period between data collection and the beginning of the statistical analysis based on the obtained statistics, data have to be processed in a certain way.
 The survey is carried out on the Excel form that contains certain built-in data verification procedures.
 A part of data verification procedures is built in the Excel questionnaire, while other rules are defined in the expert unit, which also corrects existing errors found on the material and, if necessary, contacts reporting units to get complete and accurate data.
 It is not possible to set too many data verification procedures into the form itself; instead, after obtaining all reports from the field, data are entered into the Survey Processor in which they are then processed based on the prepared project request.

 2.2.8.
 Imputation rate

+The indicator is not applicable.

 2.2.9.
-Model assumption error
+Model assumption error Not applicable.

 2.3.
 Data revision

 2.3.1.
 Data revision - policy

-The users of statistical data are informed about revisions (preliminary data, final data) on the website of the Croatian Bureau of Statistics.
+The users of statistical data are informed about revisions on the website of the Croatian Bureau of Statistics, on the link - General Revision Policy of the CBS.

 2.3.2.
 Data revision - practice

 In 2016, a revision of R&D data took place due to the modernisation of several statistical production processes.
 The survey methodology was revised in line with the Frascati Manual 2015 and Eurostat's methodological guidelines on the implementation of the Frascati Manual 2015 as well as on methodological harmonisation of R&D statistics in EU Member States.

 2.3.3.
 Data revision - average size

+The indicator is not computed.